 "If they contain alcohol or other astringents, they can be irritating to sensitive skin," Herrmann says.
 Engelman cites another important piece of info to know about your pores: They don't open and close, so clearing them out won't make them physically "smaller"—in fact, by yanking away at a pore strip, you could be enlarging them.
-She explains, "I'm always wary of pore strips because while they [may] be fun, you risk damaging the skin and thus, make your pores bigger."
+She explains, "I'm always wary of pore strips because while they [may] be fun, you risk damaging the skin and thus, [making] your pores bigger."

 While pore strips may "work" for you, the dangers outweigh the benefits.
 As a result, we asked for a few effective methods to help remove the gunk in your skin.

-"Cleansing with a strong oil-busting wash that also exfoliates, such as Visha Skincare Advanced purifying cleanser, is a more surefire way of eliminating blackheads," says Patel.
+"Cleansing with a strong oil-busting wash that also exfoliates, such as Visha Skincare Advanced Purifying Cleanser, is a more surefire way of eliminating blackheads," says Patel.
 This formula contains a combination of chemical exfoliators; salicylic acid (BHA) meant to exfoliate deep inside the pores, and glycolic acid (AHA) meant to slough away the dead cells on the skin's surface.

 If you have a bit more to spend, try getting an in-office treatment.
 Herrmann recommends an Oxygeneo Facial, which oxygenates the skin from within, or a laser treatment like Clear + Brilliant, which she says will reduce the look of pores temporarily.

 While pore strips are a fun and satisfying way to unclog your pores, the dermatologists we consulted are not convinced they're worth the possible damage they can cause to the skin.
 Stick with other, safer–albeit slightly less exciting–methods when deep cleaning your pores for better results.